dgryski/go-perfbook/performance.md

 Optimization is a form of refactoring.
-But each step, rather than improving some aspect of the source code (code duplication, clarity, etc), improves some aspect of the performance: lower CPU, memory usage, latency, etc. This means that in addition to a comprehensive set of unit tests (to ensure your changes haven't broken anything), you also need a good set of benchmarks to ensure your changes are having the desired effect on performance.
+But each step, rather than improving some aspect of the source code (code duplication, clarity, etc), improves some aspect of the performance: lower CPU, memory usage, latency, etc. This improvement generally comes at the cost of readability.
+This means that in addition to a comprehensive set of unit tests (to ensure your changes haven't broken anything), you also need a good set of benchmarks to ensure your changes are having the desired effect on performance.
 You must be able to verify that your change really *is* lowering CPU.
 Sometimes a change you thought would improve will actually turn out to have a zero or negative change.
 Always make sure you undo your fix in these cases.

 The benchmarks you are using must be correct and provide reproducible numbers on representative workloads.
 If individual runs have too high a variance, it